FractialCopper/Lambada/Readme.md

 https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax

-# The project will be based on:
+# The project will is based on:

 - opengl - for rendering purpouses
 - glfw - for creating windows
 - dear imgui - for sweet windows

 # Project config